wayfair-incubator/WaySON/README.md

     .AddMvcCore()
     .AddJsonOptions(options =>
     {
         // You can choose which options to use.
-Here, we use the default ones set in WayfairJsonSerializer. options.JsonSerializerOptions.PropertyNamingPolicy = WayfairJsonSerializer.Options().PropertyNamingPolicy;
+Here, we use the default ones set in WaySONSerializer. options.JsonSerializerOptions.PropertyNamingPolicy = WaySONSerializer.Options().PropertyNamingPolicy;
-        options.JsonSerializerOptions.PropertyNameCaseInsensitive = WayfairJsonSerializer.Options().PropertyNameCaseInsensitive;
+        options.JsonSerializerOptions.PropertyNameCaseInsensitive = WaySONSerializer.Options().PropertyNameCaseInsensitive;

         // Add custom converters.
-Here, we add all the custom converters in WayfairJsonSerializer, then add another custom MyTypeConverter
+Here, we add all the custom converters in WaySONSerializer, then add another custom MyTypeConverter
-        // You can add more, or filter some out by not adding them. foreach (var jsonConverter in WayfairJsonSerializer.Options().JsonConverters())
+        // You can add more, or filter some out by not adding them. foreach (var jsonConverter in WaySONSerializer.Options().JsonConverters())
         {
             options.JsonSerializerOptions.Converters.Add(jsonConverter);
         }